samkirkham/tadaR/README.md

 It would be nice to have segmental boundaries.
 However, TADA is not segmental, as it synthesises output based on overlapping gestures.
-Instead, we need to force-align the acoustic signal and obtain temporal landmarks from the forced-alignment.
+Instead, we would need to force-align the synthesised acoustic signal and obtain temporal landmarks from the force-alignment.